Smarts-Hub/documentation-center/src/content/docs/sh-koth/config/placeholders.md

 - `%shkoth_total_wins%`: amount of wins (solo + teams).
 - `%shkoth_solo_wins%`: amount of solo wins.
 - `%shkoth_team_wins%`: amount of team wins.
+- `%shkoth_latest_winner%`: name of the player or team that won the latest koth.
 - `%shkoth_next_koth%`: display name of the next scheduled koth.
 - `%shkoth_next_koth_in%`: seconds until the next scheduled koth.
 - `%shkoth_next_koth_in_formatted%`: formatted time until the next scheduled koth.